No. 2014 IL App (1st)

 IL 114899 In

-to a mental health facility, a circuit court must deal with
+health facility, a circuit court must deal with the subject

-the subject individual’s oral request in his testimony for
+individual’s oral request in his testimony for voluntary

 The 53-year-old respondent in this case has spent much of his adult life either incarcerated or institutionalized, having been admitted to mental health facilities fifteen times since the 2008 conclusion of his sentence for parole violations.
 In that year, he was involuntarily admitted to Chester Mental Health Center.
 On April 28, 2011, a petition for his involuntary admission was filed in the circuit court, certified by a psychiatrist at the center and supported, at the subsequent hearing, by the testimony of a center social worker.
 The respondent, who was represented by counsel, testified on his own behalf, expressing his desire for voluntary, rather than involuntary, admission.
 No oral or written motion as to this was filed by his attorney.
 The circuit court committed him involuntarily to the center and he appealed.